 Noise Reduction Rating - Hearing protectors are required to be tested by the manufacturer to determine how much noise will be reduced.
 This NRR (Noise Reduction Rating) is labeled on every package of hearing protection.
 The goal is for hearing protection to bring you below 85 decibels of noise.

-Frequency Of Use - Any work environment should not only be measured by noise level but also time.
-As a matter of fact, OSHA says that noise should be measured as a "time weighted average".
+Frequency Of Use - Any work environment should not only be measured by noise level but also by time.
+As a matter of fact, OSHA says that noise should be measured as a "time-weighted average".
 Sometimes noise levels may increase or decrease.
 Testing should be conducted over a period of hours so an average noise exposure can be determined.
 How often and long exposure takes place can influence your hearing health.